Content on this page was generated by AI and has not been manually reviewed.

 How do I know if my EdgeRouter X VPN client is working properly?

 You can verify by checking the VPN status in the EdgeRouter UI, confirming that the tunnel interface is up, testing the public IP from a LAN-connected device, and running a DNS leak test to ensure DNS resolution happens through the VPN.
-What is ghost vpn and how it works in 2025: benefits, risks, and best ghost vpn alternatives

 Can I run a VPN client on EdgeRouter X and still access local network devices?